dmnkfr/dmnkfr.github.io/content/publications.md

 5. 2012 Winter: "Seminar: “Experimental Methods in Psycholinguistics”; for Bachelor and Master Students; University of Salzburg, Department of Psycholinguistics.

 ### Review Activities
-Second Language Research, Applied Psycholinguistics, Cognitive Science, Applied Linguistics
+Second Language Research, Applied Psycholinguistics, Journal of Memory and Language, Cognitive Science, Applied Linguistics